Battle of Padmanabham: The causes of war

 After the death of Ananda Gajapatiraju, Vijayaramaraju became Rajah of the Vizianagaram Zamindari.
 Still, he was a boy.
-So Sitaramaraju was appointed as divan, the son of his stepmother.
+So Sitaramaraju was appointed as divan, the step brother.
 When Rajah came to age, he removed Sitaramaraju from Diwani.
 Diwan was angered by this action, he formed an alliance with the English.

 The British attempted to increase payment of peskas from Vijayanagara Zamindar and to reduce the strength of his army and ordered him to pay his dues of 8,50,000 peskas.
 Rajah argued that he had no dues, the British had captured Vijayanagara on 2 August 1793.
 British ordered that Vijayaramaraju must go to exile Masulipatnam with the pension of Rs 1200 per month.
-However, Vijayaramaraju refused these orders and he went to Padmanabham located between the Bhimunipatnam and Vizianagaram.
+However, Vijayaramaraju refused these orders and he went to Padmanabham located between the Bhimunipatnam and Vizianagaram with 1000 troops.
 The British troops defeated the Vizianagaram army and Chinavijayaramaraju died due to bullet injury in the battle.
+The battle only lasted one and a half hours and the British lost 13 soldiers.

 Aftermath

 After the death of Vijayaramaraju, his son Narayanababu found shelter in Makkuva village.
 The konda doras and sardars supported him.
 In the end, he made a treaty with the British and agreed to pay 5 million peskas.